papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/Week2-Searching-and-sorting/readme.md

 #### Quick sort
 - Time complexity: O(n log n) (Solve below by repeated substitution to get this time complexity)
 - recurrence relation: T(n) = 2T(n/2) + θ(n)
+- Not a stable sorting, but can be made stable.
 - https://www.geeksforgeeks.org/quick-sort/
 - O(n sqr) is the array is already sorted
 - Various way of picking the pivots - first, last, median etc but randomized pivot gives better time complexity